Scribit: World’s First Write & Erase Robot Aims to Fight Boredom

 For Scribit, he has created a special Labyrinth Puzzle in the shape of a rounded maze.
 The puzzle itself is drawn by a Scribit robot on a wall.
 Likewise, other users can either play the maze games or create something artistic using this write and erase robot.
 The robot comes with four different colored markers to help the users create endless colorful designs or patterns.

-Scribit seems to be one of the best inventions in the times when most of us are locked down.
+This robot seems to be one of the best inventions in the times when most of us are locked down.
 The content is available for the users to download now.
-The newest challenge in Scribit is to solve a series of puzzles that are created specifically for the pandemic period.
-Designed to function as a unique “printer for walls”, Scribit enables users to personalize any desired vertical plane.
+The newest challenge is to solve a series of puzzles that are created specifically for the pandemic period.
+Designed to function as a unique “printer for walls”, the write and erase robot enables users to personalize any desired vertical plane.

 You may check out the Scribit’s official website to see how people are using this robot to show off their artistic skills.